Nachala (organisation): Actions

+Gaza Strip settlement advocacy (2023–present)

+In 2023–2025, the Nachala organization and its leadership, including Daniella Weiss, were reported by NBC News and other outlets as promoting the idea of renewed Israeli settlement in the Gaza Strip following the October 7, 2023 attacks.
+According to these reports, Weiss stated that Palestinians would no longer reside in Gaza under such plans and that the establishment of settlements could be implemented within a relatively short timeframe.

+Israeli Finance Minister Bezalel Smotrich has also been reported as expressing support for the concept of a Gaza Strip that is “completely Jewish and ours,” contributing to public debate within Israel regarding the territory’s future.

+Media reports indicate that Nachala-related activities and statements have drawn criticism internationally, and that the United Kingdom and Canada imposed sanctions on Weiss and the organization in 2025.

 Reception

 Backing

 The organization has received significant backing from right-wing and religious public figures for its 2022 plan to create three illegal outposts simultaneously, including MKs, former ministers like Bezalel Smotrich, the Ashkenazi Chief Rabbi of Jerusalem Aryeh Stern, and settlement mayors.
 In 2022, Israeli interior minister Ayelet Shaked called them "wonderful youth" and "a real inspiration".

 Controversies

 The initiative has drawn controversy among the settler community.
 As of July 2022, a group member was under investigation for killing a Palestinian man during a Nachala "scouting operation".
 The left-wing Peace Now organization has been confronting Nachala's settlement moves, including by physically opposing their attempts to create new illegal outposts.

 Sanctions

 Nachala was sanctioned by the United Kingdom in May 2025 alongside cofounder Daniella Weiss.
-The UK government stated that Nachala was responsible for “facilitating, inciting, promoting and providing logistical and financial support for the establishment of illegal outposts and forced displacement of Palestinians in Israel and the Occupied Palestinian Territories”.
+The UK government stated that Nachala was responsible for "facilitating, inciting, promoting and providing logistical and financial support for the establishment of illegal outposts and forced displacement of Palestinians in Israel and the Occupied Palestinian Territories".